GoniBM/gonibm.github.io/_portfolio/portfolio-2.md

 </div>

-I decided to attach the firewall to the frame using bent tabs since this is the most robust solution, below is an initial sketch and then also the tab integrated into the whole assembly:

 ## Securing and Fastening Firewall

+I decided to attach the firewall to the frame using bent tabs since this is the most robust solution.
+Below is an initial sketch, and then also the tab integrated into the whole assembly:

 <div style="display: flex; gap: 2rem; justify-content: center;">

   <figure style="text-align: center;">